Table of Contents

 - Inflexibility: Waterfall’s rigid structure makes it difficult to accommodate changes once the project is underway.
 This inflexibility can be problematic in dynamic environments where requirements may evolve.

-- Customer Feedback Limitations: Limited customer interaction during the development phases can lead to misalignment with customer expectations.
+- Customer Feedback Limitations: Limited customer interaction during development can lead to misalignment with customer expectations.
 This lack of ongoing feedback can result in a final product that does not fully meet user needs.

-Agile vs Waterfall Methodologies Compared
+Agile vs. Waterfall Methodologies Compared

-Choosing between Agile vs Waterfall methodologies requires a thorough understanding of the project requirements, team dynamics, and client expectations.
-Let’s compare the two methodologies based on several key factors:Project Requirements
+Choosing between Agile and Waterfall methodologies requires a thorough understanding of the project requirements, team dynamics, and client expectations.
+Let’s compare the two methods based on several key factors:

 - Agile: Best suited for projects with evolving or unclear requirements.
 Agile’s flexibility allows for adjustments based on ongoing feedback.
 This adaptability is particularly beneficial for innovative projects where requirements may change as new insights are gained.